-Sometimes, the symptoms of hunger can be confused with thirst.
+Sometimes, you might confuse hunger with thirst.
 Therefore, some people eat food when their body really wants liquids.

 This is an important factor to keep in mind when looking after your health and weight.
 You should also know that drinking water speeds up your metabolism, which increases the number of calories you burn.

 Most diets typically require several glasses of water a day for these very reasons.
 Another thing to remember is that you should be drinking plain water.
 However, they shouldn’t contain any additional artificial sugars or flavors.